kira082/DataScientistStarbucks/README.md

-# Udacity Data Scientist Nanodegree Capstone Project
+# Starbucks Predict Effective Offers

 This repository has all the code and report for my Udacity Data Scientist Nanodegree Capstone project.